bobi-rakova/fl-bot/README.md

-CHARMS
+FL-BOT
 ====================

-CHARMS is a sociotechnical harms reporting Discord bot leveraging a rule based logic programming approach to documenting the failure modes of algorithmic systems more broadly and large language models in particular.
+Formal Logic (FL) bot - is a sociotechnical harms reporting Discord bot leveraging a rule based logic programming approach to documenting the failure modes of algorithmic systems more broadly and large language models in particular.

 ## Goal for the projects: